-College Level Examination Program (CLEP)
+College-Level Examination Program (CLEP)

-The King's University participates in the Credit by Examination Program (CLEP) of The College Board.
+TKU participates in the CLEP tests of The College Board.
 Credit will be awarded for the CLEP tests listed in the following chart.
 No credit will be awarded for CLEP tests that are not listed.
 Letter grades are not given in any course for which credit is granted.
 These credits may be used to satisfy degree requirements, but do not apply to the 25-percent-credit-hour residency requirement.

-Course # Course Title CLEP Exam Scaled Score ENGL1301 English Composition I College Composition 55 History Elective History of the United States I or II OR Western Civilization I or II 55 Math Elective Calculus OR College Algebra OR College Mathematics 55 Behavioral Science Elective Introductory Psychology Introductory Sociology 55 Science Elective Biology OR Natural Science 55 SOCI 3301 Human Development Human Growth Development 55
+Course # Course Title CLEP Exam Scaled Score

+ENGL 1301 English Composition I College Composition 55

+Lister / Elective History of the United States I or II OR FF

+History Elective Western Civilization I or II 55

+American Government

+American Literature

+Analyzing and Interpreting Literature

+English Literature

+French Language

+Humanities Elective German Language 55

+Humanities

+Principles of Macroeconomics

+Principles of Microeconomics

+Social Sciences and History

+Spanish Language

+Math Elective Calculus OR

+College Algebra OR 55

+College Mathematics OR 55

+Pre-Calculus

+Behavioral Science Elective Introduction to Educational Psychology OR

+Introductory Psychology OR 55

+Elective Introductory Sociology

+Biology OR

+Science Elective Chemistry OR 55

+Natural Science

+SOCI 3301 Human Development Human Growth and Development 55